 We provide networking and information services for 69 Member Groups, as well as meeting space and equipment for those groups without offices.
 We also hold events and workshops and an annual Member Forum to bring our groups together and share information to help them work more effectively.

 We connect government, media and the public with our environmental and social reform member organizations working on a wide variety of issues as well as experts in the community and beyond.

 We undertake projects to educate and increase public awareness on sustainable alternatives and to provide services to the environmental community.

 - Children's Health and Environment Partnership

-- Reel Green Film Festival & Anne Lindsey Protecting Our Earth Awards
+- Reel Green: Inspiring people, Celebrating nature & Anne Lindsey Protecting Our Earth Awards

 - GIS/Mapping Centre

-We publish the Eco Journal five times annually, providing information about local environmental issues from a viewpoint not normally found in the mainstream media.
+We publish the Eco Journal quarterly, providing information about local environmental issues from a viewpoint not normally found in the mainstream media.
 Some of our projects also publish resources.
 Member Groups and Individual Members also receive a Monthly E-Bulletin with alerts for upcoming events and news from the environmental community.

 We help individuals transform their concern for the environment into meaningful action by connecting them with our Member Groups.

 The Anne Lindsey Protecting Our Earth Awards are awarded each year to recognize significant contributions to the awareness and protection of Manitoba's environment.